vgarzon/RepData_PeerAssessment1/PA1_template.md

 act_itv <- group_by(act_dfm, interval)
 ```

-## What is mean total number of steps taken per day?
+### What is mean total number of steps taken per day?

-For this part of the assignment, you can ignore the missing values in
-the dataset.
+Data preview and summary **ignoring missing values**.

-1. Make a histogram of the total number of steps taken each day
+1. Histogram of the total number of steps taken each day

 ```r